Medically Reviewed by Dr. David Woo, MD – Written by Madison Avenue TMS & Psychiatry Staff – Updated on September 21, 2020.

-The physicians and staff of Madison Avenue TMS & Psychiatry do everything we can to create a warm, understanding, compassionate space that always puts the patient first.
+The TMS physicians and staff of Madison Avenue TMS & Psychiatry do everything we can to create a warm, understanding, compassionate space that always puts the patient first.
 Our attending psychiatrist, Dr. Woo, has been treating patients with depression since 2002.
 He seeks to create a calm, relaxing environment where all patients are heard.
-He maintains daily contact with our TMS technician, Michael, and checks in on patients to ensure that they are progressing.
-Michael is an empathetic listener and will help you feel comfortable throughout the whole process.
+He maintains daily contact with our TMS technicians and checks in on patients to ensure that they are progressing.
+All our TMS technicians are empathetic listeners and will help you feel comfortable throughout the entire process.

 From the moment of your first call, we want you to know that you aren’t alone in your treatment.
 If you ever have any questions or concerns about your treatment, please do not hesitate to bring them up.
-You can always ask to consult with Dr. Woo about any aspect of your psychiatric treatment including personal medication management.
-He is connected with well-regarded therapists in the area who can provide ongoing talk-therapy.
+You can always ask to consult with Dr. Woo about any aspect of your psychiatric treatment, including personal medication management.
+He is connected with well-regarded therapists in the area who can provide ongoing talk therapy.
 We aim to always be available for you, so should you need anything throughout the course of treatment, you will be given Dr. Woo’s phone number and email address.
-We are here to listen, educate, and empower you to regain your wellbeing.
+As transcranial magnetic stimulation providers, we are here to listen, educate, and empower you to regain your well-being.

-Our office is conveniently located on Madison Avenue in Midtown East, a few blocks from Central Park.
+Our office in NYC is conveniently located on Madison Avenue in Midtown East, a few blocks from Central Park.
 Learn more about how to get to us.

 “I’m looking for a TMS doctor near me.”